nasdesps/portfolio/content/projects/adguard-updated.md

 If you ever mess something up, you can use this snapshot to restore your server to this exact working state in minutes.

+### ## Bonus Chapter: Common Troubleshooting Tips

+If things aren't working, here are a few common pitfalls to check:
+* **Browser Overrides Everything:** If one device isn't blocking ads, check its browser settings!
+Modern browsers like Chrome have a "Secure DNS" feature that can bypass your custom setup.
+You may need to turn this off.
+* **Check Your Laptop's DNS:** Make sure your computer's network settings are set to "Obtain DNS automatically" so it listens to the router.
+A manually set DNS on your PC will ignore the router's settings.
+* **Beware of IPv6:** If you run into trouble on one device, try disabling IPv6 in that device's Wi-Fi adapter properties to force it to use your working IPv4 setup.

-### ## You're a Cloud Wizard!
+### ## It’s a Wrap!

-Congratulations!
+And there you have it!
 You've successfully built a personal, secure, ad-blocking DNS server in the cloud.
 You've learned about cloud computing, firewalls, DNS, SSL, and automation.
 Go enjoy a faster, cleaner, and more private internet experience.
-You've earned it!